johnwbyrd/bloomer/README.md

 ## License

-Public domain / MIT - use as you wish.
+Public domain / MIT - use as you wish, but don't claim you wrote it.

 ## References